 STEP BY STEP INSTRUCTIONS

 - STEP 1).
 Make the cheesecake batter.
-Beat cream cheese in a medium bowl with an electric hand mixer until smooth.
-Add sugar and vanilla and beat until very smooth glossy.
-Beat in egg until well incorporated and set aside.
+Beat soft cream cheese in a medium bowl with an electric hand mixer or spatula until smooth.
+Add sugar and vanilla and beat until glossy.
+Beat in egg until well incorporated.
+Mix in white chocolate and sour cream, then fold in Oreo cookie crumbs and broken Oreos.

 - STEP 4).
-Add flour.
-Whisk together flour and cocoa powder and sprinkle it over the surface and fold it in until evenly combined.
-Reserve about ⅓ cup (80ml) of brownie batter and then spread the rest evenly into prepared pan.
+Add dry ingredients.
+Sprinkle flour over the surface and fold it in until evenly combined.

 - STEP 5).
 Swirl.
 Spread the cheesecake batter evenly over the brownie layer in the pan, then dollop teaspoons of reserved brownie batter randomly over top of the cheesecake layer.
 Swirl it in with a knife to create a marbled effect.